Omar-26/IEEE_Embedded_Systems_Workshop/README.md

-# IEEE Embedded Systems Workshops
+# IEEE Embedded Systems Workshop

 ## What's included in this repository?